Inc. Magazine Reveals Annual List of America's Fastest-Growing Private Companies--the Inc. 5000

-NEW YORK, Aug.
-25, 2021 /PRNewswire-PRWeb/ -- Inc. magazine revealed that Copper Mobile Inc ranked high on its annual Inc. 5000 list, the most prestigious ranking of the nation's fastest-growing private companies.
+SALT LAKE CITY, Aug.
+31, 2021 /PRNewswire-PRWeb/ -- Inc. magazine today revealed that Whistic is No. 236 on its annual Inc. 5000 list, the most prestigious ranking of the nation's fastest-growing private companies.
 The list represents a unique look at the most successful companies within the American economy's most dynamic segment—its independent small businesses.
 Intuit, Zappos, Under Armour, Microsoft, Patagonia, and many other well-known names gained their first national exposure as honorees on the Inc. 5000.

-"Making the Inc. 5000 list for the first time is a huge testament to the innovative solutions we continue to provide to our customers," said Copper Mobile's CEO, Rupak Lohit.
-"Our laser-focus approach on delivering high-quality solutions coupled with a distinctive consultative approach and organizational process maturity has continued to allow us to grow rapidly, since the beginning of this journey that started in 2010.
-We are so humbled and proud of our ever-expanding portfolio of industry leaders who trust us time and again as their integrated advisor."

-Not only have the companies on the 2021 Inc. 5000 been very competitive within their markets, but this year's list also proved especially resilient and flexible given 2020's unprecedented challenges.
-Among the 5000, the average median three-year growth rate soared to 543 percent, and median revenue reached $11.1 million.
-Together, those companies added more than 610,000 jobs over the past three years.
+"Our rapid growth at this early stage of our company is a testament to the fact that Whistic solves a real problem every information security team faces," stated Nick Sorensen, CEO at Whistic.
+"Through collaboration with our incredible customers, we have created a better way to assess, publish, and share security documentation.
+Credit for this recognition should be directed at those forward-thinking companies as well as the exceptional Whistic team members who have helped make this a reality."

 Complete results of the Inc. 5000, including company profiles and an interactive database that can be sorted by industry, region, and other criteria, can be found at http://www.inc.com/inc5000.
 The top 500 companies are featured in the September issue of Inc., which will be available on newsstands on August 20.